List of tallest buildings in Sacramento: Map of tallest buildings

 The map below shows the location of buildings taller than 200 feet (61 m) in Sacramento.
 Each marker is numbered by height and colored by the decade of the building's completion.

 Tallest buildings

-This lists ranks Sacramento buildings that stand at least 200 feet (61 m) tall, based on standard height measurement.
+This list ranks completed buildings in Sacramento that stand at least 200 ft (61 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-Existing structures are included for ranking purposes based on present height.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.